What is the AMC CAT MCQ Exam?

 Visit the AMC website for information about how to apply for the clinical exam in addition to dates, fees and other relevant information.

-PMCT has been running Clinical Bridging Courses since 2004 to assist IMGs who are attempting to pass the AMC Clinical Exam.
-The multi station assessment scenarios in the practice exam component and also both teaching sessions are changed every course, as IMGs may attend several PMCT AMC Clinical Bridging Courses for practice prior to sitting their the AMC Clinical Examination.
+PMCT ran Clinical Bridging Courses since 2004 to assist IMGs who are attempting to pass the AMC Clinical Exam.
+The multi station assessment scenarios in the practice exam component and also both teaching sessions changed every course, as IMGs may attend several PMCT AMC Clinical Bridging Courses for practice prior to sitting their the AMC Clinical Examination.

 For more information about education and training contact: